romeojulietthotel/make_filelist/Readme.rst

 - Possibly there are ways to improve the speed of the decompression tools but I haven't looked yet.

+- Add other extensions for other naming schemes and other compression algorithms. i.e. .tgz and lz

 - I thought I observed some odd behavior where not all cpus were utilized.
   I might have been wrong but a thorough test would be a good addition.